sal55/langs/mfeatures.md

 ### Field Selection

-Little to say about this, except it used the usual "." notation:
+Little to say about this, except it uses the common "." notation:

     pt.x + pt.y

 When used with a pointer to a record P, it's like this: P^.x.
+(Again, M also allows P.x.
+Maybe I should have kept ^ mandatory to keep the docs simpler...)

 Note that "." is also used for selecting names from a namespace.
 A namespace might be a module, function or record.
 That use is detected and resolved at compile time: